Skip to main content

 • Type: CNAME

-• Name / Host: cdn (or cdn.your-app, depending on your provider)
+• Name / Host: cdn (or the subdomain you chose)

 • Value / Points to: The CloudFront Distribution domain name you just copied.